mai-ogiso/Notion_import-japanese-holidays/README.md

 This script allows you to easily import Japanese holidays into your Notion calendar.

 As of the current date (2023/04/11), there is no built-in function in Notion to import Japanese holidays.

+Using this feature will import Japanese holidays as shown below.
+Entries that start with the Japanese flag indicate a holiday.
 ![Notion-japanese-holidays-sample](https://user-images.githubusercontent.com/95740190/230990301-6eb042b0-c8e4-43dd-a910-265e0b17b084.png)

 ## Getting Started